Arnav047/Concrete-Compressive-Strength-Prediction/README.md

 effort by using Data Science to estimate how much quantity of which raw material we need for acceptable compressive strength.

-### Approach: The classical machine learning tasks like Data Exploration, Data Cleaning,
+### Approach:
-Feature Engineering, Model Building and Model Testing.
+The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
 Try out different machine learning algorithms that’s best fit for the above case.

-### Results: You have to build a solution that should able to predict the compressive
+### Results:
-strength of the concrete.
+We builded a solution that should able to predict the compressive strength of the concrete and deployed it through flask using simple HTML and CSS